CyberMedicalTech/My-Cybersec-Path/README.md

 # 👨🏾‍💻 Welcome to My Cybersecurity Journey

 Hi!
-I'm Ari **CyberMedicalTech**, an Air Force veteran with a passion for **continuous learning** and all things tech.
-My career began as an **aircraft mechanic**, where I spent **12 years mastering technical systems and troubleshooting complex machinery**.
-I then transitioned into **biomedical technology**, applying my hands-on skills to critical healthcare equipment.
-Now, I'm pursuing my **next challenge in cybersecurity**, driven by a passion for **protecting systems and solving security challenges**.
+I'm Ari CyberMedicalTech, an Air Force veteran with a passion for continuous learning and all things tech.
+My career began as an aircraft mechanic, where I spent 12 years mastering technical systems and troubleshooting complex machinery.
+I then transitioned into biomedical technology, applying my hands-on skills to critical healthcare equipment.
+Now, I'm pursuing my next challenge in cybersecurity, driven by a passion for protecting systems and solving security challenges.

-I'm teaching myself in my free time and documenting my journey to showcase my **growth, projects, and resources**.
-This profile will serve as a living record of my progress as I work towards becoming a **cybersecurity professional**.
+I'm teaching myself in my free time and documenting my journey to showcase my growth, projects, and resources.
+This profile will serve as a living record of my progress as I work towards becoming a cybersecurity professional.
 ---

----
 ## 📚 **Learning Roadmap**
-This is my self-taught path to cybersecurity.
+##This is my self-taught path to cybersecurity.
 I'll update it weekly with my progress.
----

-Skills in Progress
+## Skills in Progress

-Networking Basics (TCP/IP, DNS, VPNs, Firewalls)
+- Networking Basics (TCP/IP, DNS, VPNs, Firewalls)

-Linux Administration
+- Linux Administration

-Cybersecurity Fundamentals
+- Cybersecurity Fundamentals

 ---